-What does Paint It Black mean?
+What do you think Paint It Black means?

 The Rolling Stones: Paint It Black Meaning